Man sues Hawaii, saying the false missile alert caused his heart attack

 Minutes later, they arrived at the beach and began calling loved ones, saying their goodbyes.
 Right after Shields called his son and daughter who live on the US mainland, he said he started to feel "a severe and painful burning" in his chest.

-The damage to Shields' heart since the heart attack has been confirmed by several tests, the suit says.
+The damage to Shields' heart since the heart attack has been confirmed by several tests, the lawsuit says.

 First a scare, then a heart attack